List of Top 10 Financial Advisor Books [Updated 2023]

 - Design a complete proof plan for paying all debts, i.e., installments for home, car loan, etc.

 - Recognize the 10 most dangerous myths about money.

 - Secure a significant fund for emergenciesFund For EmergenciesAn emergency fund is a source of money that you refrain from spending and store away safely to use in the time of need.
 Since it is readily available for withdrawal, savings invested in the emergency fund act as a savior during unforeseen circumstances.
 The emergencies can be a sudden job loss, emergency medical issues, or big losses in the financial market. and retirement.

 Author: JL Collins

-- What the 4% rule is and how to use it to safely
+- What the 4% rule is, and how to use it safely?

 #3 – Financial Fitness Forever

 This book provides a clear explanation of the investment strategies that the author offers to readers based on statisticsStatisticsStatistics is the science behind identifying, collecting, organizing and summarizing, analyzing, interpreting, and finally, presenting such data, either qualitative or quantitative, which helps make better and effective decisions with relevance. and facts without any speculation.
 The following is a list of a few of the questions that the author tries to answer through his strategies in this book: